 The Food Factory at La Aurora: After a day of gallery hopping and shopping this is a great spot for lunch or dinner.

 Paprika: A great restaurant in San Miguel, it has a great eclectic decor with both indoor and outdoor seating.
 I enjoyed a wonderful salad and great salmon dish.
 Ancha de San Antonio #7.
 I recently went back and enjoyed a great tuna dish.
-They do have music on weekends and some nights during the week which is a great addition.
+They do have music on weekends and several nights during the week which is a great addition.
 Make sure to make a reservation for the music as the concerts are very popular.

 Open for a few years now is La Mezcalería for mezcal, tapas, cocktails and wines at Correo #47.
 I have been several times and always enjoy the contemporary atmosphere and outdoor patio.
 The food is very good despite somewhat slow service.
 This is a great spot to try one of their mezcals or tequilas.
 I thought the smokier mezcal was excellent.